 Lizzie is also the author of several articles about Cahun and Moore (including for ‘History of Photography, Papers of Surrealism’).
 Her work has been exhibited at major galleries and venues including the Jeu de Paume and BFI Southbank and screened on Channel 4 and spans different forms of critical practice, written and visual.
 She has published on practice as research, women’s employment in television and queer representation.
 She has been active in developing practice-led research in the media field.
 She is currently Reader in Film at Sussex University where she leads the MA Digital Documentary and supervises practice-led PhDs.

 Sally Waterman creates autobiographical photographic and video works that explore memory, place and familial relationships through literary adaptation.
 Drawing upon writers such as Henry James, Sylvia Plath and Virginia Woolf, she re-invents the source material through a fragmentary re-scripting exercise, allowing the chosen text to function as a mechanism for self-representation.
-Her practice-based PhD at the University of Plymouth (2004-2010) used T.S Eliot’s 1922 poem, ‘The Waste Land’ to examine her interpretative methods, recognizing that literature operates as a channeling device for the recollection and re-imagining of repressed memories.
+Her practice-based PhD at the University of Plymouth (2004-2010) used T.S Eliot’s 1922 poem, ‘The Waste Land’ to examine her interpretative methods.